Indra282002/LapMart-Manager/README.md

 ## Key Scenarios Addressed by Salesforce

--Laptop Rental Process: Manages all steps of the laptop rental and sales process, from creating rentals to billing customers and sending reminders.<br>
+- **Laptop Rental Process**: Manages all steps of the laptop rental and sales process, from creating rentals to billing customers and sending reminders.<br>
--Overdue Reminders: Sends automated reminders for overdue laptops, ensuring timely returns and minimizing delays.<br>
+- **Overdue Reminders**: Sends automated reminders for overdue laptops, ensuring timely returns and minimizing delays.<br>
--Inventory Management: Tracks laptop availability, rental durations, and restocking.<br>
+- **Inventory Management**: Tracks laptop availability, rental durations, and restocking.<br>

 ## Documentation